petzsch/contabo-php-client/docs/Api/TagsAuditsApi.md

 retrieveTagAuditsList($x_request_id, $x_trace_id, $page, $size, $order_by, $tag_id, $request_id, $changed_by, $start_date, $end_date): \OpenAPI\Client\Model\ListTagAuditsResponse
 ```

-List history about your tags (audit)
+List history about your assignments (audit)

-List and filters the history about your tags.
+List and filters the history about your assignments.

 ### Example